 - Aeroflot supports the Train of Hope, a national charity action for orphans, by providing free air transportation for prospective adoptive parents.

 - Throughout its history, Aeroflot has traditionally supported sports.
 It has the status of General Partner of the Russian Olympic Committee and Official Carrier of the Russian Olympic Team.
 It is the official carrier for Russia’s national football team and the Russian national basketball teams, an official partner of the Russian national table tennis team.
 The company sponsors the Russian Football Union, the Volleyball Federation of Russia, the Russian Cycling Federation, the Russian Boxing Federation, the All-Russian Federation of DanceSport and Acrobatic Rock’n’Roll, the Russian Rugby Federation and the Russian Golf Association.
 It is the official carrier of CSKA Moscow professional football club and CSKA Moscow professional basketball club.
 The company sponsors the world’s top open chess tournament, the Aeroflot Open.

 - Russia’s Ministry for Extraordinary Situations (EMERCOM).
 Aeroflot works closely with the Russian government to provide aid and evacuation services to people affected by conflict or natural disasters.

 - Aeroflot has its Public Council which consists of prominent public figures and performs advisory functions to the company in making its policy best suited to the needs and interests of society.

-- As a major international airline, Aeroflot is a leading employer providing over 21,500 jobs in Russia and at its operations abroad.
-It remains committed to investing in its staff and supports a progressive work environment with competitive salaries and benefit packages under a collective bargaining agreement which is in effect until December 1, 2017.
+- As a major international airline, Aeroflot is a leading employer providing over 24,000 jobs in Russia and at its operations abroad.
+It remains committed to investing in its staff and supports a progressive work environment with competitive salaries and benefit packages under the collective bargaining agreement which in 2017 has been prolonged until December 1, 2020.